Hook & Needle BB FAQ

 Shipping rates are calculated automatically upon checkout based off your location, and the shipping method you select.
 Learn more about our shipping policies here.

 I purchased multiple hooks in separate orders, do you combine shipping?

 We sure do!
 Any orders placed by the same person will be combined into and shipped as a single order.
-You can make this really easy for us by creating an account, and making all your purchases through it.
+You can make this really easy for us by creating an account, and making all your purchases through that single account.
 Any shipping cost differences will be refunded.

 What length are your hooks?

 The length of each hook will vary, but at this time the average length is approximately 6.5 to 7 inches.
 The length of a hook will not exceed 8 inches.

 How much does each hook weigh?